Graylag-PD/Goose-Belt-Purger/README.md

 Included macro splits waste purge line into short "toothpick" sizes.
 This is intended as a measure to improve waste volume efficiency.

-Initial tests have shown, that the optimal belt speed is about 12rpm or less (or about 11mm/s (660mm/min).
+Initial tests have shown, that the optimal belt speed is between 2 and 12rpm (or about 1,8 - 11mm/s (108 - 660mm/min).
 Easiest way to measure your speed is to mark a spot on either pulley or idler, take a stopwatch and just measure time it takes to make 10 revolutions.

 # Risks
 This is a mod in an early stage of development which has not been extensively tested.
 There are number of identified risks which can happen, but also a range of unexpected issues.
 If you run into any issues, make sure you let me know.